ParaCoToUl/noarr-pipelines/docs/hub.md

 });
 ```

-> **Note:** Using a hub for a single integer value is a bad idea, you should use a regular shared variable for that.
+> **Note:** Using a hub for a single integer value is a bad idea, we should use a regular shared variable for that.
 This is just to demonstrate the concept.
-Use hubs only when you actually benefit from their features.
+We should use hubs only when we actually benefit from their features.

-You may also want to push or peek a chunk from another device than the host.
-The two functions let you specify the device index in the first argument:
+We may also want to push or peek a chunk from another device than the host.
+The two functions let us specify the device index in the first argument:

 ```cpp
 auto& gpu_envelope = my_hub.push_new_chunk(Device::DEVICE_INDEX);